Policy & Planning

 The City of Richmond is committed to furthering accessibility in the community through its policy and planning, so people with disabilities are able to participate fully in all aspects of community life.

-The City is in the process of developing its first Richmond Accessibility Plan (2023–2028) (the Plan), which will help to guide the City’s work to advance accessibility in the community, in collaboration with community organizations and residents.
+The City is in the process of developing the Richmond Accessibility Plan 2023–2033 (the Plan), which will guide the advancement of accessibility in Richmond, in collaboration with the community, over the next 10 years.

-In February 2023, the City completed its first phase of engagement to support the development of the Plan, which included working with community organizations and residents with disabilities, their families and caregivers to identify the barriers within the community for people with disabilities.
-Findings from the engagement are intended to be used to help inform the development of proposed actions for inclusion in the draft Plan, which will be presented to City Council in fall 2023.
-Once the draft Plan is approved in principle by City Council, additional engagement with the public will be held to provide further opportunities to share feedback on accessibility in Richmond and the draft Plan.
+In February 2023, the City completed its first phase of engagement to support the development of the Plan, which included working with people with disabilities and the individuals and organizations that support them to identify barriers within the community.
+Findings from the engagement were used to help inform the development of the draft Plan.

 Access & Inclusion Policy 4012